seudev/css-sprites-generator/README.md

 * [CSS Sprites: What They Are, Why They’re Cool, and How To Use Them](https://css-tricks.com/css-sprites)
 * [Implementing image sprites in CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Images/Implementing_image_sprites_in_CSS)

+## Demo

+See the `demo` folder.
+The `demo/src/` folder contains the source images and the `demo/build` contains the generated files.

+* The total size of the ten images is *66.3 kB*, combining it the total size was reduced to *10.7 kB*.
+Aditionalty you can optimize the final image to reduce it even further.
+* The generated stylesheet file size is *784 bytes* (non minified).

 ## Using css-sprites-generator

 Put the desired images in a folder, then run the below command mapping the source images folder and build folder.